Course Fees (EU)

 - mature candidates with relevant subject experience.

-This is a Restricted Access Course and all applicants will be assessed through a combination of video submissions and an in-person written paper (overseas applicants are encouraged to attend in-person).
+This is a Restricted Access Course and all applicants will be assessed through a combination of video submissions, a live audition and a written paper (overseas applicants are encouraged to attend in-person).

 Each candidate who sits an Entrance Test is awarded up to a maximum of 600 points and must achieve the minimum threshold of 276 points to be considered eligible.